-BruxZir exhibits higher light transmission resulting in a more natural shade value.
+BruxZir materials exhibit higher light transmission resulting in a more natural shade value.

-SEM of sintered colloidally processed BruxZir vs. sintered isostatically pressed zirconia.
+SEM of sintered colloidally processed BruxZir Solid Zirconia vs. sintered isostatically pressed zirconia.

 Lithium Disilicate ceramics have 400 MPa and typical zirconia materials have a flexural strength of more than 1200 MPa.
 However, because of post-powder processing, BruxZir Solid Zirconia dental restorations are able to exceed that strength threshold, with flexural strengths up to 1465 MPa.